redhqs/tps-202104/README.md

 # tps-202104
 EDA and modelling for the April 2021 kaggle tabular playground series

+All work for this April playground series is in jupyter notebooks, the main approach being:
+- some light data cleaning and feature engineering
+- binary classification by gradient boosting classifier
+- parameters found by grid search cross validation

+## Changelog
 2021-04-26 improved feature extraction, scored 0.804
 - with parameter grid search, and added trial TPOT notebook